Sustaining Biodiversity

 Museum and University Research Resources

-The Sustaining Biodiversity cluster will be centered in the Natural History Museum of Utah, with research based in the collections, public galleries, and outreach programs.
-Museum collections total 1.5 million specimens, with strengths in archaeology, botany, entomology, paleontology, and vertebrates.
+The Sustaining Biodiversity cluster will be centered in the Natural History Museum of Utah, with research based in collections, public galleries, and outreach programs.
+Museum collections total 1.6 million specimens, with strengths in archaeology, botany, entomology, paleontology, and vertebrates.
 Collections databases currently are being converted to EMu or Arctos, for networking and digital image storage capability.
 The Museum has on-site and statewide access to both public (families, adults) and school audiences of more than 500,000 individuals annually, which may serve as a resource for research and as an audience for outreach.
 The Museum’s new home, the spectacular, award-winning Rio Tinto Center, opened in late 2011 with new offices, exhibits, laboratories, and collections storage.

 The University’s Global Change and Sustainability Center provides coordination of multidisciplinary research, graduate student fellowships, grant-writing support, and other opportunities to member faculty.
-The Sustaining Biodiversity cluster will complement the recently created Society, Water, and Climate cluster.
 Centers and Institutes on campus, including the DIGIT GIS Lab and the Scientific Computing and Imaging Institute (SCI), may provide further opportunities for collaboration.
-Extensive analytical capabilities are available campus-wide as part of core facilities.
+Extensive analytical capabilities are available campus-wide as part of core facilities

 The University of Utah has a network of field stations that provide valuable environments for research and teaching.
 These include Range Creek Canyon (managed by the Museum), Rio Mesa, Taft-Nicholson, plus Red Butte Canyon Research Natural Area.